What is the case about?

 When will the court case happen?

-At the time of writing, it looks as though our case in the High Court will be heard in December.
-It is likely to take three days – we hope to have the date soon.
+It looks as though our case in the High Court will be heard in December – we hope to have the date soon.
+The case is likely to take three days.
 The judgement is unlikely to be made at the end of the hearing, because the issues are complicated.
 It will probably take several weeks – or even over a month – to come through.

 Why are there TWO JR cases, and how do they relate to each other?